Illustration and design

 The name Stormstatic came from many years of riding mountain bikes, cycle commuting, surfing and snowboarding in Scottish weather.
 It’s a determination to get out there whatever the conditions and make the most of it.

-From early days of messing around on basic bikes to proper downhill racing and that mate is Ian McIntosh who became a bit of a legend with race wins, a Scottish champs title and more.
-As for myself after a few rounds racing the SCU downhill series as junior in ‘97 and ‘98 (pre SDA) I had had a taste of it and fancied completing a full season of the mighty SDA series.
-During the art school years I mostly rode street around Dundee with no vehicle to get to races I made do.
-They were great days but also a bit grim on the biking front, pre Trailforks I remember taking my bike on the bus to Perth to find the Kinnoul trails, but after riding around for a while it got dark and I headed home having never found the trails.
-Once I started working things got a bit easier and after marshalling at a few events I was fortunate to compete in the 2003, 2006, 2007, 2008 seasons and loved every minute of it.
-Since then I’ve always tried to keep my eye in doing at least 3 or 4 races a year of various kinds.
+From early days of messing around on basic bikes to proper downhill racing, and my good mate who got me into MTB is Ian McIntosh who became a total legend with race wins, a Scottish champs title and more.
+As for myself, after a few rounds racing the SCU downhill series as a junior in ‘97 and ‘98 (pre SDA) I had had a taste of it (though it was slightly terrifying with narrow bars, no lock-on grips, terrible suspension and rock hard tyres) and fancied completing a full season of the mighty SDA series.
+During my art school years I mostly rode “street” around Dundee with no vehicle to get to races, I made do.
+They were great days but also a bit grim on the biking front.
+Pre Trailforks, I remember taking my bike on the bus to Perth to find the Kinnoul trails that I’d heard about, after riding around for a few hours, it got dark and I headed home having never found the trails.
+Once I started working, things got a bit easier and after marshalling at a few events, I was stoked to compete in the 2003, 2006, 2007, 2008 seasons and loved every minute of it (despite the injuries, broken frames, forks etc.).
+Since then I’ve always tried to keep my eye-in doing at least 3 or 4 races a year of various kinds (until covid that is).
+These days you’re more likely to see me at my stall at Malverns or Ardrock flogging tees.

-When working my first design job in Aberdeen a work mate said I should come and try surfing (there’s a pattern here).
+When working my first design job in Aberdeen a work mate said I should come and try surfing (there’s a pattern here, I’m easily led).
 With an armless wetsuit in the frigid North Sea I paddled into my first wave.
-It picked me up, sent me over the falls and slammed me off the sandy bottom, yep I was hooked, let me try that one again.
-Even before I caught my first proper wave I loved being in the sea, paddling around, sitting on the board, taking it all in.
-After working in Aberdeen for a couple of years I decided to travel around Australia for a year and continued taking lessons and visiting various surf spots down there.
+It picked me up, sent me over the falls and slammed me off the sandy bottom, yep I was hooked, let me try that one again (and let me buy a decent wetsuit).
+Even before I caught my first proper wave, I loved being in the sea, paddling around, sitting on the board, taking it all in.
+After working in Aberdeen for a couple of years I decided to travel around Australia for a year and continued taking lessons and visiting various surf spots there (Gold Coast, Perth, Margaret River, Manly Beach).
 When I got back to Scotland I continued surfing and bodyboarding and love to play in stormy onshore conditions.
+I’ve also been to Lost Shore a few times which is an incredible facility about 30 minutes drive from me.

 Weathering the storm has also been the story of my design career over the past 20 years.
-From being told I didn’t have the portfolio to get me into art school I stepped things up, made the grades and improved my skills to the point that I received an unconditional acceptance into Duncan of Jordanstone School of Art and Design straight from Secondary School.
-When I finished my degree with Honours I was equally determined to not be another statistic of art school graduates who don’t go on to a creative career.
-I came out of there like a bullet from a gun and commenced my first full time design job and few months after graduating.
-I’ve kept on the grind since then through recessions, pandemics and industry downturns, not always doing the most glamourous jobs but working to live, keeping the bike in new parts and the van on the road.
+After being told I didn’t have the portfolio to get me into art school I stepped things up, made the grades and improved my skills to the point that I received an unconditional acceptance into Duncan of Jordanstone School of Art and Design straight from Secondary School.
+When I finished my degree with honours I was equally determined to not be another statistic of art school graduates who don’t go on to a creative career.
+I came out of there like a bullet from a gun and commenced my first full time graphic design job and few months after graduating.
+I’ve kept on the grind since then, through recessions, pandemics and industry downturns, not always doing the most glamourous design jobs (bathroom wall panels anyone?) but working to live, keeping the bike in new parts and the car on the road.